realityexpander/How_to_program_from_ground_up/README.md

     - `0xCD: CMP` Compare the values in two registers and update the "flags" register with the result
     - `0xD0: BNE` If the "flags" register is not zero, start executing at a different location in main memory ie: "conditional branching"

-  - ### Fetch-Decode-Execute Cycle of the CPU — "The Dumb-Quick-Work of the CPU"
+  - ### Fetch-Decode-Execute Cycle of the CPU — "The Dumb & Quick Work of the Machine"
     - Fetch means to get the next opcode instruction from main memory address in the PC and puts the opcode into the "Instruction register (IR)" on the CPU
     - Decode means to figure out what the opcode operation is and what the operands are (if any)